-12.3.4.
-Greater number of points obtained in matches between the tied teams;
+- 12.3.4.
+Greater number of points obtained in all group matches between the tied teams;

 12.3.5.
-Greater goal difference in matches between the tied teams (if more than two teams finish equal on points);
+Greater goal difference in all group matches between the tied teams (if more than two teams finish equal on points);

 12.3.6.
-Greater number of goals scored in matches among the tied teams (if more than two teams finish equal on points);
+Greater number of goals scored in all group matches among the tied teams (if more than two teams finish equal on points);

 12.3.7.
-The lowest number of points based on the number of yellow and red cards in all group matches is considered according to the following additions:
+The lowest number of points based on the cumulative number of yellow and red cards in all group matches is considered according to the following additions:

-- first yellow card: plus 1 point

-- second yellow card/indirect red card: plus 3 points

-(as a result of two yellow cards)

-- direct red card: plus 4 points

-- yellow card and direct red card: plus 5 points;
+- first yellow card: plus 1 point - second yellow card/indirect red card (as a result of two yellow cards) plus 3 points - direct red card: plus 4 points - yellow card and direct red card: plus 5 points;

 12.3.8.
-The latest Concacaf Under-17 Ranking published prior to the start of the Competition.
+The latest Concacaf Women's Under-17 Ranking published prior to the start of Round One.

 12.4.
-The eight (8) group winners from groups A, B, C, D, E, F G and H will advance to the 2026 FIFA Under-17 World Cup.
+The six (6) group winners from groups A, B, C, D, E, and F and the best two (2) second places will advance to the Final Round.